Renormalization Treatment of IR and UV Cutoffs in Waveguide QED and Implications to Numerical Model Simulation

 We emphasize that this prescription is not unique.
 In particular, the frequency window may be further reduced if physical considerations justify it, for instance when the set of relevant frequencies lies entirely below $\omega_A$, so that higher energies need not be resolved.
 However, when restricting the window to only lower (or only higher) energies relative to $\omega_A$, the inversion of the renormalization relations is no longer guaranteed to be straightforward.
 In such cases, one must explicitly verify that the chosen frequency window admits a consistent solution for the bare parameters.
 Hence, the proposed parameterization achieves a balance between conceptual simplicity and computational efficiency.

-We now turn to a perturbative analysis that connects the present non-perturbative derivation of the physical parameters to the standard Green's function formalism in scattering theory, while also providing a natural extension to the multi-photon regime.
+We now turn to a perturbative analysis that connects the present derivation of the physical parameters to the standard Green's function formalism in scattering theory, while also clarifying how the proposed calibration enters part of the multi-photon dynamics.